 - Guided reading to develop fluency and comprehension in a targeted way

 - Individual reading to ensure pupils practise their skills and books are matched at the right level

-Reading is implemented in Key Stage One around a two year rolling programme of class texts and supported by other supplementary texts which link with it.
+Reading is implemented across school through a 2-yearly rolling programme of class texts and supported by other supplementary texts which link with it.
 This programme ensures that all children access a wide range of fiction, non-fiction and poetry texts.

 In order that families understand how we teach reading, there is a reading meeting in the first few weeks in September for parents of Nursery and Reception children.
 Parents/Carers of children in EYFS and Key Stage One also have the opportunity to observe taught sessions involving their own child to better understand what they are learning in school.